This feature isn't available in the free edition of Cloud Identity.

 Find the settings

-- (Optional) On the left, select the organization to which you want to apply the settings.
+- (Optional) On the left, select the organizational unit to which you want to apply the settings.

 - Select a category and next to the setting, check the box to apply it.
-For details about each setting, see Learn about the settings.
+For details about each setting, see below.

 - After you make a change, click Save.